Fast Privacy-Preserving Text Classification based on Secure Multiparty Computation

 \textbf{Output:} Upon receipt of the inputs from both parties, reconstruct $x$, then create and distribute to Alice and Bob the secret sharing $\shareq{x}$.
 Before the deliver of the output shares, a corrupt party fix its share of the output to any constant value.
 In both cases the shares of the uncorrupted parties are then created by picking uniformly random values subject to the correctness constraint. } \end{functionality}

 The bit extraction protocol $\pi_{\mathsf{{BTX}}}$ of \cite{unpublishedDT} is a straightforward simplification of the bit decomposition protocol \pdecompopt from \cite{Cock20} and UC-realizes the bit extraction functionality $\fbtx$.
-Note that the simulator $\s$ can trivially extract the bit-string of a corrupted party in an internal simulation of $\pi_{\mathsf{{BTX}}}$ with the adversary $\mathcal{A}$ by using the fact that it is responsible for simulating $\fmmul$ that is used to compute the generate signal.
+Note that the simulator $\s$ can straightforwardly extract the bit-string of a corrupted party in an internal simulation of $\pi_{\mathsf{{BTX}}}$ with the adversary $\mathcal{A}$ by using the fact that it is responsible for simulating $\fmmul$ that is used to compute the generate signal.
+Thus $\s$ can forward the necessary inputs $\fbtx$.
+It can also easily fix the output share of the corrupted party in $\fbtx$ so that it matches the one in the internal simulation of protocol $\pi_{\mathsf{{BTX}}}$.
 Therefore $\s$ has a perfect simulation strategy and $\env$ cannot distinguish the ideal and real worlds.

 \begin{functionality}{Functionality $\fbtx$} $\fbtx$ is parametrized by $\alpha$.
 It receives bit-strings $x_A=x_A^{(\alpha)}\cdots x_A^{(1)}$ and $x_B=x_B^{(\alpha)}\cdots x_B^{(1)}$ from Alice and Bob, respectively, and returns a secret sharing of the $\alpha$-th bit of $x=x_A+x_B$.\\ \\ \textbf{Input:} Upon receiving a message from Alice with her bit-string $x_A$ or from Bob with his bit-string $x_B$, record it, ignore any subsequent messages from that party and inform the other party about the receipt.\\ \\ \textbf{Output:} Upon receipt of the inputs from both parties, compute $x=x_A+x_B$, extract the $\alpha$-th bit $x_\alpha$ of $x$ and distribute a new secret sharing $\sharetwo{x_\alpha}$ of the bit $x_\alpha$.
 Before the output deliver, the corrupt party fix its shares of the output to any desired value.
 The shares of the uncorrupted parties are then created by picking uniformly random values subject to the correctness constraints. \end{functionality}